sombek/home-recipes/docs/Chicken-Satay.md

 ## Peanut Sauce Ingredients
-- 1 cup of coconut milk
+- 1/2 cup of coconut milk
-- 1/2 cup of peanut butter
+- 1/4 cup of peanut butter
 - 1 tablespoon of soy sauce
 - 1 tablespoon of fish sauce
 - 1 tablespoon of honey
-- 1 tablespoon of siracha sauce
+- 1 tablespoon of sriracha sauce
 - 1 tablespoon of ground ginger
 - 2 cloves of garlic minced
 - lime juice of 1 lime